 Cedar Pass Campground

-- Reservations recommended during the summer.
+Reservations are recommended during the summer.
 Open year-round with limited service and availability in winter.

-- Pay showers and flush toilet with potable water and bath houses
+Pay showers and flush toilets with potable water and bathhouses

 Sage Creek Campground